-CE Level 2 or better body armor for the spine, knees, and elbows.
+CE Level 2 or better body armor for the spine, knees, shoulders, and elbows.

 It is strongly suggested that you get one- or two-piece leathers.
 Textile riding gear is acceptable but is easily damaged in a crash.
 Motocross gear has special requirements, see the rulebook for details.
 Used/damaged leathers are A-OK as long as they're not falling apart.

 Westhold G3 (MX, Kart, or Car) transponders are required for all racing, and are available for rent for $25/weekend from NWMM.
 Transponders are rent-to-own - at the end of the season, all rental fees will be credited towards the purchase of a transponder.
 You can also purchase your own transponder from directly from Westhold.